Brython-specific built-in modules

 Keywords and built-in functions

-Brython supports most of the keywords and functions of Python 3 :
+Brython supports all the keywords and functions of the Python version with the

 - the built-in function